Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 in  Configuration
 ```

-Here we've created a file named `schema.dhall` to store the expected Dhall type (a.k.a. "the schema") so that we don't to cram that entire type on the command line.
+Here we've created a file named `schema.dhall` to store the expected Dhall type (a.k.a. "the schema") so that we don't to fit that entire type on the command line.
 For example, you can test drive the above schema works by
 running:

 ```bash